 It’s a common but not required practice for hospitals to follow clinical pathways to standardize care, control cost and reduce variation in outcomes.
 Pathways are valuable because they contribute to consistent hospital performance, including meeting length of stay (LOS) and excess days recommendations.

 Recognizing the value of pathways, Dell Children’s Medical Center of Central Texas created a collaborative process to standardize treatments through pathways, which led to successful management of LOS and excess days.

-According to data in PHIS, Dell Children’s is in the top five with the lowest percentage of excess days in 2018 for the following conditions: asthma, pneumonia, ear nose and throat infections, gastrointestinal and dehydration, cellulitis and seizure.
+According to data in the Pediatric Health Information System® (PHIS), Dell Children’s is in the top five with the lowest percentage of excess days in 2018 for:

 Excess days can occur because of delays in testing or treatment, standard errors delaying discharge, incorrect coding or incomplete documentation.
 Hospitals use clinical documentation improvement and quality initiatives to standardize and streamline processes to ensure appropriate management and minimize the setbacks which lead to excess days of stay.

 While some PHIS hospitals recorded as high as 50% for excess days with asthma cases, Dell Children’s had substantially lower asthma-related excess days at 0.4%.
 Here’s how PHIS showed the analysts where Dell Children’s compared.

 Here’s what goes into determining what qualifies as an excess day.

 - An expected LOS is established based on the 3M APR DRG and the severity of illness system and national pediatric datasets.

 - Any patient LOS past the expected LOS is considered an excess day.

 When Dell Children’s decided to focus on asthma and bronchiolitis management, it involved all stakeholders to help support acceptance and adherence of changes or added practices.